davelens/dotvim/README.md

 # .vim/
 > This is my [vimrc](https://github.com/davelens/dotvim/blob/master/vimrc).
 There are many like it, but this one is mine.
 My vimrc is my best friend.
 It is my life.
 I must master it as I must master my life.
 Without me, my vimrc is useless.
 Without my vimrc, I am useless.

-My configuration for the world's greatest text editor.

 ## neovim?
 What about regular vim?
 In september 2019 I made the switch to Neovim with its release of 0.4.
 Mostly because I was dealing with large files at the time.
 In Rails, files like i18n